pddisense/pdd-server/README.md

 sbt "project server" test compile
 ```

+You will also need [Node ≥10.9.0](https://nodejs.org) and [Yarn](https://yarnpkg.com) if you want to work on the dashboard.
-You can also build the dashboard, which requires an extra step to build the user interface:
+To build the latter, an extra step is required in order to build the user interface:
 ```bash
 yarn install
 yarn build